Trump attacks European migration, energy and Middle East policy during UN address

 belganewsagency.eu

-Trump also made headlines on NATO, telling reporters that he believes alliance members should be prepared to shoot down Russian aircraft if they violate their airspace.
+Trump also spoke about NATO, telling reporters he believes alliance members should be prepared to shoot down Russian aircraft if they violate their airspace.
 “Yes, I do,” he said when asked about the issue during a meeting with Ukrainian president Volodymyr Zelensky on the sidelines of the Assembly.

 Related news